It was 8 am in the morning and my husband and I were headed out to our cabin for the weekend.

-I didn’t really think anything of it until we were waiting to pull up to the window and I thought: It’s 8am, why are they even offering a chocolate chip cookie and why did my husband buy one?
+I didn’t really think anything of it until we were waiting to pull up to the window and I thought: It’s 8 am, why are they even offering a chocolate chip cookie and why did we agree to buy one?

 My mind is always in business mode so I asked if he saw what she did there and started getting into the psychology of that cookie sale.

-So what was so clever about the barista’s sales technique?
+So what was so clever about the barista’s add-on sales technique?